Scottish royal tapestry collection: Bought in Paris

 When Mary, Queen of Scots was a prisoner at Tutbury Castle, six pieces of series called the History of Ladies were sent from the Tower of London.
 This was probably one of three sets of the City of Ladies that had belonged to Henry VIII, listed in the inventory of 1547, which were identical in size piece by piece to the Scottish tapestries.
 These had decorated the childhood homes of Princess Elizabeth and Prince Edward.
 The subject derives from Christine de Pizan's The Book of the City of Ladies.
 Other sets of this subject belonged to Margaret of Austria, Mary of Hungary, Anne of Brittany and Francis I.

 The other tapestry bought in Paris and packed for shipping to Rouen was the Creation of World, of which nine pieces were at Holyroodhouse in 1561, and in Edinburgh Castle in 1578.
 In 1616, Alexander Seton had some 'auld and worne' pieces described as the Storie of Mankynd at Dunfermline Palace.
 The set could possibly have been The World series, depicting various moral allegories and including a globe.
 There was a set of the History of the Creation of the World at Hampton Court in 1613, in which God was represented as three persons in bishop's costumes with crowns and sceptres.
-This could have been a design known as the Redemption of Man known to have been owned both by Henry VIII and Cardinal Wolsey.
+This could have been a design known as the Redemption of Man known to have been owned both by Henry VIII and Cardinal Thomas Wolsey.
 There were several weavings.

 A list of wedding gifts from Francis I adds four suites of rich Arras hangings, and eight suites of coarser Arras, all 'ret verey good.'
 These gifts would have been included among the tapestries named in the Scottish inventories mentioned below.

 In October 1546, a merchant from Antwerp or Lille, Eustace de Coqueil, wrote to Mary of Guise offering her histories and other tapestries, but it seems unlikely that any were bought during this brief period of peace in the war of the Rough Wooing.
 Another member of this family, Ogier de Coqueil, set up as a merchant in Edinburgh and sold silverware.
 On 20 February 1557, Mary of Guise granted Eustace de Coqueil, his wife Barbara Bullestraitt and several other members of the family trading rights in Scotland.